Introducing the Houdini® Catheter,

-David M. Tornatore has over 22 years of medical device sales and marketing experience including leadership roles with both Boston Scientific and Johnson & Johnson Inc. Mr. Tornatore served as U.S. Sales & Marketing Manager for LuMend Inc., another medical device start-up focused on the endovascular CTO market and help direct its successful acquisition by Cordis Endovascular / J & J.
+Mr. Tornatore has over 26 years of medical device sales and marketing experience including leadership roles with both Boston Scientific Corporation (BSC) and Johnson & Johnson (J & J).
+Mr. Tornatore served as U.S. Sales & Marketing Manager for LuMend Inc., another medical device start-up focused on the endovascular CTO market and lead that company to its’ successful acquisition by Cordis Endovascular / J & J.

-Mr. Tornatore also spent 6 years in leadership with Cardiovascular Systems Inc. leading its’ strategic partnership with Asahi Intecc focused on crossing technology for the peripheral market.
-Most recently Mr. Tornatore served as Director of Clinical Development at Inari Medical and helped lead that start-up company’s efforts to the successful completion of its’ FLARE Trial and subsequent 510k approval of the first non-lytic based endovascular therapy for Pulmonary Embolism.
+Mr. Tornatore also spent 6 years in leadership with Cardiovascular Systems Inc. (CSI) leading that company’s strategic partnership with Asahi Intecc focused on crossing technology for the peripheral market.
+Mr. Tornatore also served as Director of Clinical Development at Inari Medical and helped lead that start-up company’s efforts to the successful completion of its’ FLARE Trial and Inari’s subsequent 510(k) clearance of the first non-lytic based endovascular therapy for Pulmonary Embolism.

 Mr. Tornatore received his B.A. from Franklin & Marshall College in Lancaster, PA.

 Michael J. Glennon is currently the Director of Cruzar Medsystems having served as President and CEO.
 He has taken the Houdini Catheter from concept through design development, regulatory processes, FDA clearance and into the market.

 Previously, Mike was instrumental in the launch and rapid growth of VasoView, the first endoscopic vessel harvesting technology, which became the standard of care in coronary bypass surgery.

 He was the President and Chief Executive Officer of Vortex Medical from its inception in 2008 until its acquisition in October 2012 by AngioDynamics.